 Haute cuisine is one of the areas of culture in which creativity has reached the highest standards of excellence and innovation.
 Ferran Adrià with El Bulli have been tantamount to the recent success of culinary delicacies and every day there are more haute chefs pushing the boundaries, presenting truly innovative eating experiences.

 Divided into five different sections, The Art of Eating starts with a sampling of still life paintings, photographs, installations and videos.
 Although the common denominator is food in all of its’ guises, the exhibition lacks a coherent narrative thread.
 Each section works magnificently by itself and yes, the underlying theme is present and obvious.
 Yet, it seems like a jumbled mix, a striving effort to forcefully find culinary art representative throughout the different centuries.

-The real pity is that most interesting section of L’Art del Menjar, the penultimate area dedicated to three artists and their respective restaurants during the ’60s and ’70s.
-Daniel Spoerri (Restaurant Spoerri in Düsseldorf 1968 – 1972), Gordon Matta-Clark (Food restaurant in New York 1971 – 1973) and Miralda (El Internacional in New York 1984 – 1986) used their restaurants as artistic research labs and workshops.
-Spectators became participants, literally eating the artists work.
-Miralda is actually Catalan!
-The surface is barely scratched in this section.
+One of the most interesting sections of L’Art del Menjar is dedicated to three artists and their respective restaurants during the ’60s and ’70s.
+Daniel Spoerri (Restaurant Spoerri in Düsseldorf 1968 – 1972).
+Gordon Matta-Clark (Food restaurant in New York 1971 – 1973).
+Miralda (El Internacional in New York 1984 – 1986).
+All used their restaurants as artistic research labs and workshops.
+Spectators became participants, literally eating the artists’ work.

 The Art of Eating leaves you hungry, both physically and emotionally.
 I like to be provoked by art, yet this time, there wasn’t enough to go on.
 Go and take a look, eat something before and be prepared to leave wanting more.